JetBrains/kotlin-web-site/pages/docs/reference/delegated-properties.md

 Note that the syntax `this::prop` to refer a [bound callable reference](reflection.html#bound-function-and-property-references-since-11) in the code directly is available only since Kotlin 1.1.

-### Providing a delegate (since 1.1)
+### Providing a delegate

 By defining the `provideDelegate` operator you can extend the logic of creating the object to which the property implementation is delegated.
 If the object used on the right-hand side of `by` defines `provideDelegate` as a member or extension function, that function will be called to create the property delegate instance.

-One of the possible use cases of `provideDelegate` is to check property consistency when the property is created, not only in its getter or setter.
+One of the possible use cases of `provideDelegate` is to check the consistency of the property upon its initialization.

 For example, if you want to check the property name before binding, you can write something like this: